-The Company reported a foreign exchange loss of \$187,301 for the year ended December 31, 2021 (2020 - foreign exchange gain of \$49,916).
-The foreign exchange exposure relates primarily to fluctuations against the Canadian dollar as a portion of revenue and the majority of operating expenses are denominated in Canadian dollars.
+The Company reported a foreign exchange gain of \$122,741 for the year ended December 31, 2022 (2021 - foreign exchange loss of \$187,301).
+The foreign exchange gain primarily arose due to effect on our net Canadian Dollar liability position as the US Dollar strengthened against the Canadian Dollar.
 The Company has not used derivative financial instruments to manage this risk.

-As at December 31, 2021, a 10% strengthening (weakening) of the Canadian dollar against the U.S. dollar would have decreased (increased) comprehensive loss by approximately \$148,393 based on the Company's net Canadian monetary assets as at December 31, 2021.
+As at December 31, 2022, a 10% strengthening (weakening) of the Canadian dollar against the U.S. dollar would have decreased (increased) comprehensive loss by approximately \$385,330 based on the Company's net Canadian monetary assets as at December 31, 2022.
 While the Company attempts to maintain a Canadian dollar cash balance to match its short-term Canadian denominated obligations, it pays a significant portion of its expenses in Canadian denominated payments exposing it to additional Canadian currency exchange risk.